abhisek2004/Minor-Project-I-Heart-Failure/README.md

 - **Personalized Care:** By supporting individualized treatment plans, the model has the potential to reduce the frequency of severe heart failure episodes, leading to better patient outcomes.
 - **Clinical Applicability:** Future enhancements will focus on expanding the dataset and integrating real-time data from multiple hospitals.
 This will further improve the model’s accuracy and its practical application in clinical settings.

-We're excited about the potential of this project to improve heart failure management and enhance patient care.
-Your contributions and feedback are always welcome!

 ### Future Work

 To enhance the model's performance and its utility in clinical environments, we plan to: